tjchxy/gitskills/README.md

 # gitskills

-# creating a new branch is quick and simple
+# creat a new branch is quick and simple

 #haha